-Her memoir-in-progress is a coming-of-age story about the years she lived on the margins, seeking opportunity, adventure, and healing after running away from her working-class home at fifteen.
+Her memoir-in-progress is a coming-of-age story about the years she lived precariously, seeking opportunity, adventure, and healing after running away from her working-class home at fifteen.

 Mindy is an MFA candidate at Sewanee School of Letters and is a recipient of The Sarah Barnwell Elliott Scholarship.
 She earned a BA magna cum laude from Smith College, where she attended as a first-generation student and an Ada Comstock Scholar.
 She is a member of Phi Beta Kappa.
 She also holds an AA with honors from Greenfield Community College.

-She lives in Massachusetts, where she is a member of Straw Dog Writers’ Guild and Grub Street Writers.
+She lives in Massachusetts, where she is a member of Straw Dog Writers Guild.
 She is a licensed K-12 educator for English Learners.

 You can follow her on twitter: @mhaskinsrogers or on Instagram